-Family Out patient Services: Family Counseling Service Exclusions Intensive Family Intervention Clinical Exclusions This service is not intended to supplant other services such as MR/DD Personal and Family Support or any day services where the individual may more appropriately receive these services with staff in various community settings.
+Family Out patient Services: Family Counseling Clinical Exclusions This service is not intended to supplant other services such as MR/DD Personal and Family Support or any day services where the individual may more appropriately receive these services with staff in various community settings.
 Individuals with the following conditions are excluded from admission unless there is clearly documented evidence of a qualifying psychiatric condition overlaying the primary diagnosis: mental retardation, autism, organic mental disorder, and traumatic brain injury.
 Required Components The treatment orientation, modality, and goals must be specified and agreed upon by the youth/family/caregiver.
 The Individualized Resiliency Plan for the individual includes goals and objectives specific to the family for whom the service is being provided.
 Clinical Operations Models of best practice delivery may include (as clinically appropriate) Multidimensional Family Therapy, Behavioral Family Therapy, Functional Family Therapy, and others as appropriate the family and issues to be addressed.
 Service Accessibility Services may not exceed 16 Billable units (combined Family Counseling and Family Therapy) in a single day.
 If clinical need indicates this level of intensity, other services may need to be considered for authorization.
-For the purposes of this specific service, the definition of family excludes employees of Child Caring Institution, employees of DJJ or employees of DFCS as recipients of service.
-Documentation Requirements If there are multiple family members in the Family Counseling session who are enrolled consumers for whom the focus of treatment is related to goals on their treatment plans, we recommend the following: Document the family session in the charts of each individual consumer for whom the treatment is related to a specific goal on the individual's IRP Charge the Family Counseling session units to one of the consumers.
-Indicate "NC" (No Charge) on the documentation for the other consumer(s) in the family session and have the note reflect that the charges for the session are assigned to another family member in the session.
+Documentation Requirements If there are multiple family members in the Family Counseling session who are enrolled individuals for whom the focus of treatment is related to goals on their treatment plans, we recommend the following: Document the family session in the charts of each individual for whom the treatment is related to a specific goal on the individual's IRP Charge the Family Counseling session units to one of the served individuals.
+Indicate "NC" (No Charge) on the documentation for the other individual(s) in the family session and have the note reflect that the charges for the session are assigned to another family member in the session.